surifirstpin/Acubi_Tech_Doc/Analysis_TD.md

 **12.** By selecting group option for fields you can group the data and display the consolidated value of the field.
 To carry out this function click on **Group** in field drop down and **To release** the same click on **Un-Group**.

-The below image display the consolidated values after grouping is applied on fields.

 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/bc9bcd938189cd95f72d69d632d643df0746e9af/images/New_version5/TD_Reports_9.png)
 **Image 9**